DMayrant/CloudFront-Armageddon/README.md

 This will ensure a healthy target group for the ALB to direct traffic

+🚨 Create endpoints to AWS Systems Manager to reduce attack surface to securly access your server without using SSH port 22 or a bastion host.
+Or avoid a NAT gateway overuse by saving money ⚠️

 ```bash
 sudo dnf install nginx -y
 ```